 With thanks to Stogie, who made the graphic for this post in 2011!
 Click directly on the picture to enlarge it:

 I wrote the story below the fold in 2005.
-Over the past few years as she has aged, Cameo has mellowed — somewhat, anyway.
-But the memories of those bygone days Cameo's terrorizing the Christmas tree still bring a smile to our faces.
+Because Cameo, born in July of 2001, is now a senior cat of 14.5 years, she has mellowed.
+Somewhat, anyway.
+But the memories of those bygone days of Cameo's terrorizing the Christmas tree still bring a smile to our faces.
 I hope that the anecdote will bring a smile to your face, too.

 Cameo, our youngest cat of a little over four years, is one-fourth Siamese.
 As she is mostly Russian Blue, she doesn't have the appearance of a lean Siamese; in fact, she's smoky-gray, except for the dainty white spot on her chest and built like a little fireplug.
 Every annual check-up at the vet brings the warning, "You'd better watch her weight."
 Keeping Cameo's food intake to a lower level is easier said than done, however, because she steals the other cats' food before she eats her own — and none of the other three girls mess with Cameo's feeding station.